Backup Basics for a Joomla! Web Site

 FTP tools move thousands of Joomla files and use more time.
 The FTP process can be slow and interrupted.
 Most hosting companies provide a control panel for taking thousands of files in one folder and then creating a zip file very quickly.

 This means your site is offline for a shorter amount of time and you have only one zip file.
 Go to your hosting control panel and look for their file manager icon.

 If you use your hosting file manager, practice using that interface to select your server folder and creating a zip file.
 Download the zip file locally and then expand it locally to to see what files are inside that zip file.
 This option also let's you expand the same zip file for restoration to a staging site.

-When servers are hosted in the same building as the staff, the web administrators should make extra care to store the backup copies of the database/files in a different building.
-Fire, theft, water or other damage often wipes out the live website AND backups.
-On a regular basis the web administrators should burn both the database and files to CD or save to an external hard drive off site.
+When servers are hosted in the same building as the staff, the web administrators should make extra care to store the backup copies of the database and files in a different building.
+Fire, theft, water or other damage often wipes out the live website and backups.
+On a regular basis the web administrators should burn both the database and files to a CD or save to an external hard drive off site.

 Two Factor Authentication (2FA)